 EASY TO MAKE Apple, Pear and Banana Baby Food!
-This recipe makes 64 ounces of baby food for only $10!
-This simple homemade puree uses fresh fruit that your baby will love!
+This homemade baby food recipe makes 64 ounces of baby food for only $10!
+This simple puree uses fresh fruit that your baby will love!
 Follow this DIY on how to make it and info on freezer storage!
-This is my 7 month old’s favorite combination puree!
+This is my 7 month old’s favorite Stage 2 puree!

 Ok, I can’t help it, I’m obsessed with making baby food.
 Did you think that this vegetable garden loving Mama wouldn’t be making baby food?
 I love to puree fruits and vegetables in the kitchen and watch Enceladus react to first tastes!